cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   from {{!I-D.irtf-cfrg-hash-to-curve}}.
 Note that the v coordinate produced by the map\_to\_curve\_elligator2 function is not required for CPace and discarded.
 The appendix repeats the definitions from {{!I-D.irtf-cfrg-hash-to-curve}} for convenience.

-In the appendix we show sage code that can be used as reference implementation for the calculate\_generator and key generation functions.
+In the appendix we show sage code that can be used as reference implementation.

 ## CPace group objects G\_Ristretto255 and G\_Decaf448 for prime-order group abstractions {#CPaceCoffee}

 In this section we consider the case of CPace using the Ristretto255 and Decaf448 group abstractions.
-These abstractions define an encode and decode function, group exponentiation and a one-way-map.
-With the group abstractions there is a distinction between an internal represenation of group elements and an external encoding of the same group element.
+These abstractions define an encode and decode function, group operations using an internal encoding and a one-way-map.
+With the group abstractions there is a distinction between an internal representation of group elements and an external encoding of the same group element.
 In order to distinguish between these different representations, we prepend an underscore before values using the internal representation within this section.